Quick Links: About Become a Youth Board Member Youth Grants Youth Essay Contest

 Become a Youth Board Member

 Are you a interested in learning more about the community?
 Gaining leadership and teambuilding skills?
 Consider applying to be a member of the United Way Youth Board.
 SLO County youth entering 9th-12th grade are eligible.
-Applications for the 2016-2017 are now available.
+The application period for 2016-2017 has ended.

 Questions?
 Contact Rachel or call (805) 541-1234.